Surprised astronomers find new type of star explosion - a micronova

 A micronova is similar to a nova, a thermonuclear explosion engulfing a white dwarf's entire surface.
 With novae, the white dwarf lacks a strong magnetic field, meaning that hydrogen stolen from the companion star is distributed globally rather than concentrating at the poles.
 Novae can last for weeks or months, burning through about a million times more mass than micronovae, Scaringi said.

-The researchers discovered the micronovae when analyzing data from NASA's TESS space telescope.
+The researchers discovered the micronovae when analysing data from NASA's TESS space telescope.
 They used the European Southern Observatory's Chile-based Very Large Telescope to confirm the explosions involved white dwarfs.